richard5zx/CertificateGetter/certifificate_getter_app/Blog.md

 Blog

+02/03/24
+    Achievements:
+        - Started on working on the questions

+    To do:
+        - Complete each of the function

+    Thoughts:
+        - After these functions.
+Should think about the UI for displaying the graphics

 29/02/24
     Achievements:
         - Created a new validation system, if a correct password is given a valid token is give